EntityGraphQL/EntityGraphQL/docs/content/field-extensions/04-custom-extensions.md

 metaDescription: "Creating your own field extensions"
 ---

 Field extensions let you move common patterns or use cases into an extension method to easily apply the logic across many fields.
 To implement an extension you implement the `IFieldExtension` interface and create an extension method.
+You can have your extension applied via an `Attribute` in `SchemaBuilder` by having your attribute extend `FieldExtensionAttribute`.

 Here is an extension method to add a format argument to a field.